RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 setTimeout(() => oscNode.stop(), 3000);
 ```

-There are many other effects that can be applied.
-For a list, see [MDNs list of audio effects filters](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#defining_audio_effects_filters).
+Many other effects can be applied; For a list, see [MDNs list of audio effects filters](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#defining_audio_effects_filters).

 ## Dynamically Changing Audio Parameters

 Several of the parameters defined for the above nodes such as the `frequency` of an oscillator or the `gain` of the gain node can be changed dynamically while audio is playing.
-However, in order to do so, it is best to not directly change the corresponding property, but use the methods available for [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), the underlying interface.
+However, to do so, it is best to not directly change the corresponding property, but use the methods available for [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), the underlying interface.
 These allow for much more control on when and how the values change such as with `AudioParam#setValueAtTime`.

-## Related Links:
+## Additional Resources

 -   [Mozilla Developer Network on the Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)